 Radio waves move outward from their source at the speed of light in the same way that waves move away from a pebble dropped into a pond of water.
 At some point the radio signals become equivalent to the ambient noise level through scattering and absorption.
 The data cross-breeds in a wild orgy of information and looses its original shape and meaning, evolving into something it was never intended to be.
-On January 12th, 1908, Lee De Forest, an American inventor with Dutch origins, transmitted the first ever long-distance radio message from the Eiffel tower in France.
-A milestone in wireless communication and the beginning of an endless stream of advancing electromagnetic intelligence.

 (back to century timeline)